apache/comdev-working-groups/wg-website/README.md

 This includes, but is not limited to:

-* Long-term maintenance of the site.
+* Long-term maintenance of the ComDev website.
 This involves regular audits, implementing metrics, and perhaps other things
 * Reorg - this is a short-term task that I’ve been just doing on my own, which ensures it will never get done, and if it did, there may be some disagreement about how I did it.
-* Deduplication - work closely with MarkPub to figure out the *right* place for certain information; work through the policy/best-practice dichotomy and ensure that we are *not* duplicating policy docs; Work on content on www.a.o <http://www.a.o/> that is closely related to content on community.a.o - which one is authoritative?
+* Deduplication - work closely with [VP, Marketing and Publicity](https://www.apache.org/press/) to figure out the *right* place for certain information; work through the policy/best-practice dichotomy and ensure that we are *not* duplicating policy docs; Work on content on www.a.o <http://www.a.o/> that is closely related to content on community.a.o - which one is authoritative?
 Ensure that we don’t duplicate, contradict, or confuse.

 See also the [proposal for the creation of this group](https://lists.apache.org/thread/wj1prnm95cy0rlvjqgcq15rt2r28wyqg).